First Time in SF?

 Haight-Ashbury

-Summer of LoveBirthplace of the 1960s counterculture.
-Vintage shops, quirky murals, and vibes that still echo the psychedelic era.
+Summer of LoveThe center of 1960s counterculture.
+Vintage shops, record stores, and murals from the era.

 Pacific Heights